What are the keys to a good relationship?

 My husband and I have been strengthening our relationship via doing a daily meditation together.
 Using an app or guided meditation on YouTube, we lay down or sit across from each other cross-legged and close our eyes, holding hands.
 Taking the time out to connect before bed is so important and this is a way we’ve found to create that strong bond even when we don’t have the energy to have a big discussion.

 It’s a practice we can adjust the timing of too, either opting for a quick meditation or a longer guided relaxation.
 Strengthening our relationship is so important given the birth of our daughter almost two years ago and while more traditional dates aren’t always possible, this is something that we can do from home, right before bed.
 It’s also cost-effective!
 I’d encourage lots of couples to give it a go if they’re looking to grow their bond with their loved one.

 👉🏽 Renee Shaw of This Anxious Mum is a believer in the healing power of the written word, self-awareness and comfy knickers.
-She has How Anxiety Can Manifest in Relationships.

 #40.
 Travel Together